DevXard/Capstone2_React_redux_Frontend/README.md

 # Expected difficulties

 ### Nominatim Api
-* Getting turning adresses into long lat coordinates
+* Getting turning addresses into long lat coordinates

 ### Google Api
 * Loading markers in to google maps using long lat

 # Security

-> Security will use bcrypt on the backend to encript passwords
+> Security will use bcrypt on the backend to encrypt passwords
-> Front end will have an JWT token held in memory
+> Front end will have a JWT token held in memory
 > Refresh token will be used to refresh the main token and it will be
-> held in cookies as HTTPOnly cookie for security purposes.
+> held in cookies as HTTPOnly cookies for security purposes.
-> On expiration Bouth tokens will be refreshed
+> On expiration Both tokens will be refreshed
+>
 # Functionaliry

-* Show buyers closest sellers and there Products
+* Show buyers closest sellers and their Products
-* ability to search for products
+* Ability to search for products
 * Ability to become a seller
-* Abiliti to create orders
+* Ability to create orders
-* Ability to vew orders as a seller
+* Ability to view orders as a seller
-* Ability to vew orders as a buyer
+* Ability to view orders as a buyer
 * Adding items to sell

 # User flow

-> When someone visits the web site he will be greated with
+> When someone visits the website he will be greeted with
-> a search bar and different products and see product detiles
+> a search bar and different products and see product details
-> People that have rgistered will have the ability to purchese items from sellers and pick them up or get delivery if avalible.
+> People that have registered will have the ability to purchase items from sellers and pick them up or get delivery if available.
-> Users of the website will have the ability to become a seller and registeer there owne products.
+> Users of the website will have the ability to become a seller and register their products.
-> When user is looking at details page they will be able to see the distance to the seller and get route using google maps.
+> When a user is looking at the details page they will be able to see the distance to the seller and get route using google maps.